Strange the Dreamer

 The answers await in Weep, but so do more mysteries—including the blue-skinned goddess who appears in Lazlo’s dreams.
 How did he dream her before he knew she existed?
 And if all the gods are dead, why does she seem so real?

 “You’re a storyteller.
 Dream up something wild and improbable,” she pleaded.
 “Something beautiful and full of monsters.”

 “All the best stories are.”

 I LOVED IT!
-That should really be all my review should say.
 I don’t know why it has taken me so long to read this!
 When I first picked this up all I could think was “This is a huge book, I’ll never get into it.”
-Well I was an idiot!
-552 pages have never went by so fast!
+Well, I was an idiot!
+552 pages have never gone by so fast!